Australian-Imaging-Service/charts/docs/Charts/Deployment/Azure-Setup-Full.md

 ### Create Kubernetes Volumes
-Now we need to create two persistent volumes outside of the Helm Chart which the Chart can mount - hence requiring the exact name.
+Now we need to create three persistent volumes outside of the Helm Chart which the Chart can mount - hence requiring the exact name.
-Create two files
+Create a file

-- `pv_archive.yaml`
-- `pv_prearchive.yaml`
+- `pv.yaml`

-{{< code yaml "pv_archive.yaml" >}}
+{{< code yaml "pv.yaml" >}}
 apiVersion: v1
 kind: PersistentVolume
 metadata: